Iraq, North Korea failures shadow nuclear talks with Iran

 That illustrated the inadequacy of comprehensive safeguards agreements under the 1970 Nuclear Non-proliferation Treaty (NPT), which limited the IAEA's verification work to the nuclear sites and materials that a state had declared.

-"We discovered almost accidentally in the process of the war with Iraq that they had a secret enrichment program," said Carnegie Endowment for International Peace nonproliferation expert George Perkovich.
+"We discovered almost accidentally in the process of the war with Iraq that they had a secret enrichment programme," said Carnegie Endowment for International Peace nonproliferation expert George Perkovich.

-North Korea's pursuit of a secret uranium enrichment program even as it capped its known plutonium program is another case in point.
+North Korea's pursuit of a secret uranium enrichment programme even as it capped its known plutonium programme is another case in point.
 Plutonium and highly enriched uranium are fissile materials, the essential ingredient for an atomic bomb.

 Chiefly as a result of the Iraqi experience, world powers tried to tighten the nonproliferation system with the creation, in 1997, of the Additional Protocol, a voluntary agreement.